epicchainlabs/epicchain-devkit-dotnet/docs/CSharpSyntaxCheckList.md

   }
   ```
   > [!WARNING]
-  > In Neo smart contracts, at most one catch block is allowed for each try block.
+  > In EpicChain smart contracts, at most one catch block is allowed for each try block.
 - [ ] **Reflection**: Provides information about types and objects at runtime.
 Example:
   ```csharp
   Type type = typeof(MyClass);
   MethodInfo method = type.GetMethod("MyMethod");
   ```
 - [x] **Attributes**: Add metadata to code elements.
 Example:
   ```csharp
   [Obsolete("This method is obsolete.
 Use NewMethod instead.")] public void OldMethod()